JannVCuarto/Pokemon-App/README.md

             - Should be Redirected to [Pokemons] page

 Note:

     - Fixed what I wanted to fix on the first source code I submitted.

-    - Usually need 2-4 weeks of learning a new tech stach and adapt
+    - Usually need 2-4 weeks to learn and adapt a new tech stach
+    but previous PHP experience and js frameworks experience helped in reading and understanding base source code.